ccdaniele/rtdog/README.md

 ---

-**Note**: This application is designed for personal productivity tracking and is not affiliated with any specific company's attendance policies.
+**Disclaimer**: This application is a personal initiative by Datadog employees and is not an official Datadog product.
+Its sole purpose is to help you conscientiously track your in-office days and ensure good-faith compliance with RTO KPIs.
+This tool is explicitly not for "gaming" or cheating the system.
 Please ensure compliance with your organization's work-from-home guidelines.